hypnotizedent/printshop-os/ROADMAP.md

 ---

-## Phase 2: Build the Internal Production Dashboard (Appsmith)
+## Phase 2: Build the Internal Production Dashboard (Appsmith) + Customer Portal

-**Objective:** Create a simple, functional mobile interface for the production team.
+**Objective:** Create a simple, functional mobile interface for the production team AND a customer-facing design portal for artwork/mockups.

+### Part 2A: Internal Production Dashboard (Appsmith)

 *   **Step 2.1: Setup Appsmith and Connect to Strapi**
     *   Create a new application in Appsmith.